ctorgalson/bhjekyll/_posts/2014-09-29-version-control-your-dns.markdown

 date:   2014-09-29 13:00:00
 categories: Maintenance
 tags: route53 git dns Cloudflare
-teaser: Manage DNS for small sites using git, Route 53, and cli53
+teaser: "Manage DNS for small sites using git, Route 53, and cli53"
+published: true
 ---

 ## DNS can be hard to keep track of&hellip;